Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design

 where $a$ represents the semi-major axis of the ellipsoidal shape LC, $l(\varphi(z,t))$ is the effective length of the LC region contributing to the phase shift, $\kk_\lc$ and $\kk_0$ are the wave numbers in LC material and vacuum, respectively, see Fig.~\ref{fig:lc-ab}.
 As shown in the left figure of Fig.~\ref{fig:lc-ab}, to compute \(\kk_\perp\), we substitute $l(\varphi(z,t)) = b,\,\forall z$ in \eqref{eq: kappa in time}, where $b$ is the semi-minor axis of the LC ellipsoid.
 Then, we can express the dynamic phase shift function in \eqref{eq: omega and kappa function static} as:

 In the following, we first derive the function of $l(\varphi)$.
-Then, we establish that the phase shift generated by each LC cell evolves as a summation on exponential functions of time.
+Then, we establish that the phase shift generated by each \MD{\gls{LC}-\gls{RIS} phase shifter} evolves as a summation on exponential functions of time.
 We begin by proving that the effective length of an LC molecule, depicted in Fig. \ref{fig:lc-ab}, is given by:

-\textbf{Deviation of $l(\varphi)$:} The result can be derived using the following coordinate transformation:
+\textbf{Derivation of $l(\varphi)$:} The result can be derived using the following coordinate transformation:

 From Fig. \ref{fig:lc-ab}, we know that the effective length is $l=2|y|\big|_{x=0}$.
 Substituting $x=0$ into the transformation equations, we obtain: